eddrive/3D_Bladder_map/README.md

 Explanation:
 docker exec: Runs a command inside a running container.
 -it: Ensures the session is interactive, allowing direct terminal input.
-$container name$: Identifies the container by name or container ID, you can just pres tab and is filled automatically.
+$container name$: Identifies the container by name or container ID, you can just pres tab and is filled automatically otherwise run docker ps.
 bash: The command to execute in the container, which starts a bash shell.